• Skip to primary navigation

 How much tretinoin should I apply to my face?

-Dr. Mohta says you should apply a pea-sized amount of tretinoin to the tip of your finger and touch several areas of your face leaving a tiny amount behind each time.
+Dr. Chacon says you should apply a pea-sized amount of tretinoin to the tip of your finger and touch several areas of your face leaving a tiny amount behind each time.
 After you have done this, distribute the tretinoin cream evenly over your face.

 What tretinoin strength should I use first?

-How long should I use tretinoin for?
+How long do I have to use tretinoin for?

 Why wait 30 min after washing your face to apply tretinoin?